 - Parasite infections

-If that’s the case and your vet approves, you can start by mixing lukewarm water with a half teaspoon of salt.
-Splash it gently onto your dog’s eyes and dab the excess away with a clean cotton pad.
-There are also sterile plain saline eye washes at the human pharmacy you can use.
+If your vet approves, mix lukewarm water with a half teaspoon of salt.
+Splash it gently onto your doggo’s eyes and dab the excess away with a clean cotton pad.
+You can also take a trip to your local pharmacy for some sterile, plain saline eye wash.

-You can use a warm washcloth to apply light pressure to your pet’s eye for 5-10 minutes to help with swelling.
-Make sure the washcloth is not too hot by applying it to the inside of your wrist first.
+Use a warm washcloth to apply light pressure to your pup’s eye for 5-10 minutes to help with swelling.
+Test out the temp of the washcloth by applying it to the inside of your wrist first.

-And lastly, if you think it’s allergy related, you can give a small dose of Benadryl to help relieve the swelling and itching.
-Just make sure to call your vet and discuss the breed and weight of your dog so that you don’t overdo the dosage.
+And lastly, if you think it’s a case of allergies, give your dog a small dose of Benadryl to help relieve the swelling and itching.
+Be sure to call your vet first and discuss the breed and weight of your pup for the correct dosage.

-The emergency vets at all of our VEG locations are available every day, including weekends and holidays, to help if your dog has a swollen eye.
-We’ll find out the reason for your dog’s swelling and develop the best course of action to take in solving the problem.
+The emergency vets at all of our VEG locations are available every day, including weekends and holidays, to help out if your pup is sporting a puffy eye.
+We’ll find the reason for the swelling and redness in your dog’s eyes and develop the best course of action to help your pal see better days!